htcondor/htcondor/docs/version-history/stable-release-series-86.rst

    hosts. :ticket:`6185`
--  Fixed a bug that prevented ``SUBMIT_REQUIREMENT`` and ``JOB_TRANSFORM`` expressions from referencing job attributes describing the job’s X.509 proxy credential. :ticket:`6188`
+-  Fixed a bug that prevented ``SUBMIT_REQUIREMENT`` and ``JOB_TRANSFORM`` expressions from referencing job attributes describing the job's X.509 proxy credential. :ticket:`6188`
 -  The Linux kernel tuning script no longer adjusts some kernel parameters unless a *condor\_schedd* will be started by the master.
    :ticket:`6208`